OADA/jwt-bearer-client-auth/README.md

 ## API ##

 ### generate(key, issuer, clientId, tokenEndpoint, expiresIn, options) ###
-Generate a valid jwt-bearer-client-auth client assertion from client details and the client's private RSA256 key.
+Generate a valid [jwt-bearer][jwt-bearer] client assertion from client details and the client's private RSA256 key.

 #### Parameters ####
 `key` *{PEM JWK}* The key used to sign the assertion.
 Currentlt the only